 Q. How do heated motorcycle gloves work?

 The majority of battery-heated motorcycle gloves are powered by batteries, although some are hooked to your motorcycle battery pack or an external power source.
 Some gloves use wires to warm your hands, while others use heat-conductive material.
 The heat is dispersed through the heated glove liners.

 Q. Are heated motorcycle gloves expensive?

 Heated motorcycle riding gloves powered by batteries are fairly comparable to the bulk of high-end motorcycle gloves.
 They are pricier, but they give much-needed warmth in the winter, so they are definitely worth the extra cost.
-You can buy a thin heated glove to put under a standard glove if you want, but make sure you purchase up for extra pair.
+You can buy a thin heated glove to put under a standard glove if you want, but make sure you purchase for extra pair.

 Q. Can I get an electric shock from my heated motorcycle gloves?

 Certainly, not under natural circumstances.
 It type of incident is exceedingly rare.
 The gloves would have to be severely destroyed and the heat source exposed to water for this to happen.